 gives you the option to edit.
 Read more about goal status and goal

 progress bar in Monitoring Tools.

 to edit.
-Some of the settings can only be set here:
+The following settings can only be set here:

 Use goal sequencing when a campaign has a storyline, with two or more different ads that should be shown to a viewer in a specific order.
 This feature ensures that a specific ad is served in sequence after another one.
 Goals with lower sequence numbers serve ads before goals with higher sequence numbers.
 When a viewer sees an ad in a sequence, only the next ad is eligible after that, or the first one if the sequence is finished.
 This only works for goals within the same campaign.